 Travel time: 1 hour 20 minutes by car / 50 minutes by train

-Let me warn you, if you can dedicate a few days to Segovia – it would be better: travelers often combine this city with a visit to Avila and the nearest Royal Palace of La Granja de San Ildefonso.
-Nevertheless, if your time in Spain is limited, even one day in Segovia is an amazing idea.
+If you have the chance to spend a few days in the area, I highly recommend it.
+Travelers often combine Segovia with visits to Ávila and the nearby Royal Palace of La Granja de San Ildefonso.
+But if your time is limited, even a single day in Segovia is well worth it.

-As to Avila, this beautiful town is surrounded by some of the most unique medieval walls in Europe, one of Spain’s top UNESCO World Heritage Sites.
-While many castles and medieval villages in Spain are surrounded by walls, most of them honestly pale in comparison with those of Avila.
-Built at the end of the 11th century Avila´s walls were aimed to defend the local population against the Moorish threat.
+As for Ávila, this charming town is famous for its remarkably intact medieval walls – considered among the most unique in Europe and a top UNESCO World Heritage Site in Spain.
+While many castles and medieval villages in Spain are surrounded by walls, none quite compare to those of Ávila.
+Built at the end of the 11th century, Ávila’s walls were designed to protect the local population from Moorish invasions and remain impressively preserved today.

 Best Madrid Day Tours to Segovia and Avila: